Dynamics of quantized vortices under quasi-periodic boundary conditions: Introduction

 \section{Introduction}

 A common strategy to mimic the bulk behavior of an extended system is to impose periodic boundary conditions (PBC).
-This approach is widely used, from molecular dynamics to studies of quantum turbulence \cite[\eg][]{Kondaurova2008,Krstulovic2011PhRvE,Baggaley2018PhRvA}, and even to dynamical processes in the inner crust of neutron stars~\cite{Sekizawa2022PhRvC,almirante2024slab,Almirante2024rod,pecak2024toolkit,Martin:2016ubw}.
-Unlike box boundaries, the toroidal topology provides a closed system that can sustain homogeneous flows, making it a natural choice for investigating the thermodynamic properties of superfluids with persistent currents~\cite{andreev2004JLTP,gavassino2020}.
+This approach is widely used, from molecular dynamics to studies of quantum turbulence \cite[\eg][]{Kondaurova2008,Krstulovic2011PhRvE,Baggaley2018PhRvA}, and even to dynamical processes in the inner crust of neutron stars~\citep{Sekizawa2022PhRvC,almirante2024slab,Almirante2024rod,pecak2024toolkit,Martin:2016ubw}.
+Unlike box boundaries, the toroidal topology provides a closed system that can sustain homogeneous flows, making it a natural choice for investigating the thermodynamic properties of superfluids with persistent currents~\citep{andreev2004JLTP,gavassino2020}.

-However, standard PBC suffer from a fundamental limitation: they forbid any net vorticity in the computational domain, since vortices cannot consistently pierce a torus without violating the single-valuedness of the order parameter~\cite{kleinert2008multivalued,Turner_RMP}.
-This topological obstruction prevents the use of ordinary PBC to study fluid elements containing a finite number of vortices, even though such systems are relevant both in laboratory settings and in neutron stars~\cite{GraberNSlab,amp_review_2023}.
+However, standard PBC suffer from a fundamental limitation: they forbid any net vorticity in the computational domain, since vortices cannot consistently pierce a torus without violating the single-valuedness of the order parameter~\citep{kleinert2008multivalued,Turner_RMP}.
+This topological obstruction prevents the use of ordinary PBC to study fluid elements containing a finite, net number of vortices, even though such systems are relevant both as idealised bulk limits of laboratory systems and, even more, for fluid elements in neutron stars~\citep{GraberNSlab,amp_review_2023}.

 A way forward is provided by the quasi-periodic boundary conditions (QPBC) introduced in two dimensions in~\citet{Mingarelli_2016,Mingarelli2018} and later extended to three dimensions by~\citet{WoodTobyS.2019Qbcf}.
-QPBC generalise PBC by allowing the condensate wavefunction to vary across the domain, such that the density remains periodic while the phase carries a finite circulation around the boundaries.
-QPBC also provide an alternative to hard-wall domains currently used in studies of the thermodynamics of fluid elements with net vorticity~\cite{pekac_chamel_2021}, and in simulations of vortex–nucleus~\cite{Warszawski_unpinning,klausner_pinnning_2023} and vortex–fluxtube pinning forces~\cite{thong2023MNRAS}.
-The advantage of using the QPBC is in this case is to remove spurious vortex-image effects or hard-walls induced flows.
-The natural application of QPBC is the study of infinite vortex lattice geometries and energetics, including stationary vortex lattices in multi-component systems~\cite{WoodGraber}.
+QPBC generalise PBC by allowing the condensate wave function to vary across the domain, such that the density remains periodic while the phase carries a finite circulation around the boundaries.
+QPBC also provide an alternative to hard-wall domains currently used in studies of the thermodynamics of fluid elements with net vorticity~\citep{pekac_chamel_2021}, and in simulations of vortex–nucleus~\citep{bulgac2013prl,Warszawski_unpinning,klausner_pinnning_2023} and vortex–fluxtube pinning forces~\citep{thong2023MNRAS}.
+The advantage of using the QPBC in this case is to remove spurious vortex-image effects or hard-walls induced flows.
+The natural application of QPBC is the study of infinite vortex lattice geometries and energetics~\citep{Doran2020}, including stationary vortex lattices in multi-component systems~\citep{WoodGraber}.